slatedocs/slate/ci-build/README.md

 ### Notes
- - This solution is designed to work only with Github and Travis Ci, no other ci platform is supported.
+ - This solution is designed to work only with Github and Travis CI, no other CI platform is supported.
 You can always use the `.travis.yml` as the base idea for your own platform
  - The push on `gh-pages` branch deletes everything on that branch and leaves only the files built from slate